northern-bites/nbites/README.txt

 TROUBLESHOOTING:
 Still having trouble?
 Take a look at our wiki at http://robocup.bowdoin.edu/trac.
 Particularly, the page http://robocup.bowdoin.edu/trac/wiki/PracticalNao might give links to more detailed instructions then those shown here.

+KNOWN BUGS:
+SIMULATOR (in robostadium contest mode without NaoQi):
+	  -angleX and angleY are calculated incorrectly (they are just 0.0) -GameController (i.e. Comm) is not working, so switching into playing is not possible -Use the "webots.mtb" table